 In connection with the sale of Series A redeemable convertible preferred stock, certain investors are entitled to receive, in the aggregate, a royalty from us equal to one percent of (i) all global net sales of any of our products, if approved, and (ii) any license income on intellectual property that was in existence at the time of the Series A preferred stock financing.
-We have elected to account for this liability at fair value with changes recognized in earnings.
-Given the early stage nature of the underlying technology and inherent risks associated with obtaining regulatory approval and achieving commercialization, we ascribe no value to the royalty agreement at inception and at March 31, 2020 and December 31, 2019.
+We have elected to account for this liability at fair value with changes recognized in the statement of operations.
+Given the early-stage nature of the underlying technology and inherent risks associated with obtaining regulatory approval and achieving commercialization, we ascribed no value to the royalty agreement at inception and as of March 31, 2022 and December 31, 2021.
 We continue to evaluate our scientific progress to assess our obligations under this agreement.
 There is substantial judgment involved in our assessment.